Love from the very first bite

-At some point, I don't remember where and when, I tasted scones and it was love from the very first bite.
+At some point, I don't remember where and when I tasted scones and it was love from the very first bite.
 They are not too sweet, not too dry, not too crumbly, not too wet…overall the scones are perfect!
-Then I tasted raisin scones and realized that these are the pastries that I’m ready to eat for breakfast, lunch and dinner.
+Then I tasted raisin scones and realized that these are the pastries that I’m ready to eat for breakfast, lunch, and dinner.
 If you have never cooked them, try it, this is one of the simplest recipes, and the result won’t leave anyone indifferent.

 Scones were first mentioned in the 16th century, and they became popular in the early 19th century.
-All thanks to Anna Maria Russell, Duchess of Bedford, friend of Queen Victoria, who asked her servants to serve scones for afternoon tea, it was she who introduced this tradition.
+All thanks to Anna Maria Russell, Duchess of Bedford, a friend of Queen Victoria, who asked her servants to serve scones for afternoon tea, it was she who introduced this tradition.
 The story around afternoon tea is quite interesting!
-At the beginning of 19th century tea was transported only from China, which only accepted silver bricks as a form of payment.
+At the beginning of the 19th-century tea was transported only from China, which only accepted silver bricks as a form of payment.
 That was a big problem - there were not enough bricks.
-Long story short few decades later British got China “hooked” on opium and the circle was closed - opium was produced in neighbouring India.
+Long story short few decades later British got China “hooked” on opium and the circle was closed - opium was produced in neighboring India.
 That was so much easier to transport opium from India and get silver directly in China rather than carrying silver bricks across half the world.
-Then there was the first Opium War, then the second… But it's all history, don't blame scones!
+Then there was the First Opium War, then the second… But it's all history, don't blame scones!